Feedback About wiseGEEK Login

-What Is an Internal Audit Checklist?
+What is an Internal Audit Checklist?

-• Written By: Osmand Vitez
+Osmand Vitez

 Operational audit checklists may include a copy of the company’s standard operating procedures for each business function and instructions on reviewing the employees responsible for conducting business operations.
-Items on the internal audit checklist may include ensuring employees follow company rules, safety violations are not evident and business inputs are being used in a proper manner.
+Items listed may include ensuring employees follow company rules, safety violations are not evident, and business inputs are being used in a proper manner.

 Monika